-Gorillas and Other Primate Safaris in Africa
+Gorillas and Other African Primate Safaris

 The endangered mountain gorillas have to be one of the most awe inspiring attractions of these countries; tracking these amiable primates through dense forest is one of the most spine tingling experiences of wildlife viewing.
 Often tracking for hours, when you finally come across them in the dense Africa forests all thoughts of fatigue disappear… a truly remarkable experience.
-Tracking the mountain gorillas can also be combined with the savannah game of Chimpanzees of Kyambura Gorge and Kibale forest, and the tree climbing lions of Ishasha.
+Tracking the mountain gorillas can also be combined with the savanna game of Chimpanzees of Kyambura Gorge and Kibale forest, and the tree climbing lions of Ishasha.

-Moving further south from the Atlas towards the Congo Basin, you find the forest elephant and lowland gorillas while the pristine rainforest of Gabon given you the exceptional chance to see the lowland gorillas.
+Moving further south from the Atlas towards the Congo Basin, you find the forest elephant and lowland gorillas while the pristine rain forest of Gabon given you the exceptional chance to see the lowland gorillas.
 Further bird-watching safaris in Senegal.
 This is before moving on to the escarpment and plateau of the Bale and Simien mountains where you find the gelada baboon, wail ibex and the endemic Ethiopian wolf.

 Chimps, Gorillas, Cats and the Great Rift Valley

 From the north the Mediterranean, enter Rwanda and Uganda, the territory of apes and primates.
 Here the mountain Gorillas claim the high ground, while the Great Rift Valley is seen at its most majestic in the volcano-pimpled plains of the Serengeti-Mara.
 The Great Rift Valley lakes are renowned as hotspots of huge biodiversity, and none more so than Lake Tanganyika and Lake Malawi with their endemic communities of colorful cichlid fish.